 In order to create this model, strong Excel skills will be needed.
 Each statement has pertinent information on it.
 Information on one statement will support information on the others.

 As you build this model, make sure to include at least three years of information on it.
 That will allow prospective investors and accountants to see the forecast a little better.
-It will also help guide plans for the future of the company.
+It will also help guide plans for the future of the company and provide direction on business valuation and validation.

 2. Initial Public Offering Model